sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_02_analyze_document_code.md

     1. Navigate to the Windows Desktop folder, select **AccelerateDevGHCopilot** and then select **Select Folder**.

-1. In the Visual Studio Code SOLUTION EXPLORER view, verify the following solution structure:
+1. In the Visual Studio Code SOLUTION EXPLORER view, expand the solution to show the following solution structure:

     - AccelerateDevGHCopilot\
         - src\